 All resignation letters should be written in block style (no indentations) and should follow these steps:

 - Compose the heading.The heading of your letter will be your first and last name [press Enter/Return], address [press Enter/Return], city, state, zip [press Enter/Return], phone number [press Enter/Return] and date written [press Enter/Return twice].
 This heading of the letter is usually right-justified, meaning the text will be found in the top right corner of the document.For example:

 January 1, 2020

-Keep in mind, formal letters of resignation are never handwritten.
+Keep in mind, formal resignation letters are never handwritten.

 Add the inside address.

 The inside address is the formal name of your boss/supervisor (Mr., Mrs., Miss, Dr.) [press Enter/Return], the address of your employer [press Enter/Return], and the company phone and fax numbers [press Enter/Return twice].
 The inside address is always left-justified, meaning it will be found just above the greeting on the left-hand side of the document.

 - Next, include the greeting (salutation).The greeting normally begins with the words “Dear” or “To” followed by the full name of your supervisor/boss and ending with a coma [press Enter/Return twice].For example,

 Dear Mr. John Doe,